Dr Clare Butler

 Nominated for 2015 SAGE prize for Innovation/Excellence for paper: 'Wanted - straight talkers: stammering and aesthetic labour'

-Reviewer for British Journal of Management, The International Journal of Human Resource Management, Policy & Politics, Studies in Higher Education, Qualitative Research in Organizations and Management, Academy of Management, British Journal of Sociology, European Management Journal, Organization, Human Relations
+Reviewer for British Journal of Management, The International Journal of Human Resource Management, Policy & Politics, Local Government Studies, Studies in Higher Education, Qualitative Research in Organizations and Management, Academy of Management, British Journal of Sociology, European Management Journal, Organization, Human Relations

 The British Sociological Association reported on Clare's work - 'employer's routinely discriminate against people who stammer' - click to download pdf